preciofishbone/OmniaDocsG2/general-assets/security-trimming-apps/index.rst

 Security trimming in app rollups is available in Omnia 7.0 and later.

-The following option are availble, found under "Query":
+The following options are available, found under Query - Permission:

 + **Administrator**: Administrator of the app, for example a publishing app administrator or an M365 group owner.
 + **Author**: Author role in the app, for example a publishing app editor/author or a controlled documents author.